patrick-sharp/waypoint.nvim/README.md

     [ ] use the optimization afforded by that to only render waypoints + contexts currently on screen [ ] add annotations back in
 [ ] highlight table separators with WinSeparator
-[ ] document common abbreviations in a comment somewhere
-    wp
-    linenr
-    bufnr
-    winnr
-[x] remove index hungarian, use comments instead
+[x] document common abbreviations in a comment somewhere [x] remove index hungarian, use comments instead
 [x] fix the bug where opening nvim-tree fucks up the window [x] add ability to toggle context
-[ ] take indentation into account when padding rows so they all have the same number of spaces [ ] debug why buffers have line count 0 if you start a session made with mksession [ ] add ability to move to next waypoint at the same indentation level [ ] add ability to move to previous waypoint at one fewer indentation [ ] add ability to move to previous waypoint at no indentation
+[ ] take indentation into account when padding rows so they all have the same number of spaces [x] debug why buffers have line count 0 if you start a session made with mksession [ ] add ability to move to next waypoint at the same indentation level [ ] add ability to move to previous waypoint at one fewer indentation [ ] add ability to move to previous waypoint at no indentation